Frequently Asked Questions

 What IVF success has Manchester Fertility had?

 Manchester Fertility has been at the forefront of IVF technologies since we opened over 25 years ago.
 Back then, it was a fairly new development, but it is now used the world over.
-We welcome more than 850 new patients a year and have seen more than 4,000 babies born thanks to the skill of our team.
+We welcome more than 850 new patients a year and have seen over 5,000 babies born thanks to the skill of our team.
 We are continuously looking at new ways to overcome fertility issues, through dedicated research, to make sure our patients always benefit from the latest infertility treatments available.
 Visit the Success Rates page for more information.
 You can also find out more in the Why Choose Us? section, which explains more about us, our patient-focused policies and how we work.

 I’m in a same-sex relationship and we would like to have a family.
 Can you help us?